ravicm/hello/cheflab.md

  #knife cookbook upload new-cookbook01
  ```

- This uploads the recipe to server, then run the below command again on the client to update recipe on client <br>
+ This uploads the recipe to the server, then run the below command again on the client to update the recipe on client <br>

  ```rb
   # chef-client